yushan26/rules_go/docs/go/core/cross_compilation.md

 not be compiled or linked.

 Cross-compiling cgo code is possible, but not fully supported.
-You will need to [define and register a C/C++ toolchain and platforms].
+You will need to [define and register a C/C++ toolchain and platforms](https://bazel.build/extending/toolchains#toolchain-definitions).
 You'll need to ensure it works by building `cc_binary` and `cc_library` targets with the `--platforms` command line flag set.
 Then, to build a mixed Go / C / C++ project, add `pure = "off"` to your `go_binary` target and run Bazel with `--platforms`.